Frank Morgan (musician): Addiction and incarceration (1955–1985)

-Following in the footsteps of Parker, Morgan had started taking heroin at 17, subsequently became addicted, and spent much of his adult life in and out of prison.
+Following in the footsteps of Parker, Morgan had started taking heroin at 17.
+He became addicted, and spent much of his adult life in and out of prison on charges related to his illegal drug abuse.
 Morgan supported his drug habit through check forgery and fencing stolen property.

-His first drug arrest came in 1955, the same year his debut album was released, and Morgan landed in San Quentin State Prison in 1962, where he formed a small ensemble with another addict and sax player, Art Pepper.
+His first drug arrest came in 1955, the same year his debut album was released.
+By 1962, Morgan was incarcerated at San Quentin State Prison in 1962, where he formed a small ensemble with Art Pepper, a sax player and drug addict.
 His final incarceration, for which Morgan had turned himself in on a parole violation, ended on December 7, 1986.

-Though he stayed off heroin for the last two decades of his life, Morgan took methadone daily.
+Morgan stayed off heroin for the last two decades of his life, taking methadone daily.